Huberdeau sets franchise points mark, Panthers over Leafs

 SUNRISE, Fla.
+(AP) — Jonathan Huberdeau is looking ahead after becoming the career points leader for the Florida Panthers.

-(AP) — Florida’s Jonathan Huberdeau had a goal and an assist, surpassing Olli Jokinen for the franchise’s career points lead with 420, and the Panthers beat the Toronto Maple Leafs 8-4 on Sunday night.
+Huberdeau had a goal and an assist, surpassing Olli Jokinen for the points lead with 420, and the Panthers beat the Toronto Maple Leafs 8-4 on Sunday night.

+“It’s cool.
+Another great night.
+Couldn’t ask for better,” Huberdeau said.
+“Now it’s just try to take it all in tonight with my family and tomorrow focus on getting into the playoffs.”

 Mike Hoffman scored two goals for Florida, and Aleksander Barkov and Vincent Trocheck each had a goal and two assists.
 Frank Vatrano, Mike Matheson and Josh Brown also scored in the Panthers’ highest scoring game of the season.
 Brett Connolly had two assists, and Chris Driedger made 43 saves.